 The Programme's purpose can only be achieved through close partnership working and a co-ordinated approach from all partners.
-Local governance and scrutiny of Programme activity and operations is realised through existing.
-Community Planning structures, associated Community Safety Partnerships, or other relevant bodies (e.g. Local Authority-led Road Safety Forums) as agreed at a local level with partners in the Local Authority area.
+Local governance and scrutiny of Programme activity and operations is realised through existing Community Planning structures, associated Community Safety Partnerships, or other relevant bodies (e.g. Local Partnership Forums) as agreed at a local level with partners in the Local Authority area.